A Robins’ Nest at Our Front Door, Part 2

 I could usually, but not always, catch a glimpse of the adult bird's head when it was on the nest.
 If I wasn't sure, we have a small stepstool I often brought over to help me see.

-No sign of her.
+No sign of an adult.